 The 10 Best Exercise Balls

 This wiki has been updated 37 times since it was first published in May of 2015.
 Whether you're bored with your current fitness routine or want something to help you get stronger, exercise balls can be used to boost your coordination and balance while strengthening core muscles.
 Using one as a workout bench will make your moves more effective, and sitting on one while at your desk can improve your posture and physical health over time with little effort.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes